kammitama5/kammitama5.github.io/_posts/2020-10-28-Wednesday-October-28th.md

 chose the topic, which was on a participatory work from an artist that I didn't know.
 So I guess it's kind of out of my element, although I did do a minor in Art History in Undergraduate study, so I have some context for observing or commenting on work (something something repoussoir).
+- I also did Improv night for Data Scientists last night, if you can believe it!
+So I mentioned that in the interview when they asked about Covid activities!
+I definitely have quite a few!
+Definitely been stepping into a few random spaces, and enjoying it.
+I was familiar with many of the exercises, though!
+I guess I've done enough improv groups in my life!
+I really like the idea of engaging in storytelling and improv with computer scientists and data scientists, though.
+Such a great idea!
+A lot of the exercises are about listening and empathy with regards to the person you're working with, and reacting to that, which are skills anyone can benefit from improving.
+Also, the larger the group, the more flexible you have to be, as when doing things like collaborative storytelling, the story can change quite a bit before you have to add to the arc of the story.
 - I enjoyed the podcast, which I did with another member from BAI, and after that, I engaged in a lovely conversation with a friend from another University who is also in her second year.
 We have so much in common!
 Oh my goodness!
 - We both like hybrid spaces, and the application of technologies rather than technology or science for science's sake,